pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 "We don't make those kind of loud noises naturally, we have to train our voices to do it."

 "it's the most honest version of your voice because it's like, it's it's getting rid of like any of the effects"

 "always try and bring like two ideas onstage with me so because I'm, because I teach them too much of an overthinker.
 So like, like for a while my thing was think dark and forward for whatever reason that was working for me because the darkness kept me from spreading.
 And the forward it wasn't that I was singing in my nose.
 It was that the foreword energy of like, of like, say the words go, don't don't be in your head don't place don't like try and create a sound."

-"always try and bring like two ideas onstage with me so because I'm, because I teach them too much of an overthinker.
-So like, like for a while my thing was think dark and forward for whatever reason that was working for me because the darkness kept me from spreading.
-And the forward it wasn't that I was singing in my nose.
-It was that the foreword energy of like, of like, say the words go, don't don't be in your head don't place don't like try and create a sound."